Wangari-Joyce/USES-OF-GITHUB/README.md

 ## Here are some of the uses of GitHub:
 1. it allows different people to collaborate on projects
 2. it allows one to document their code.
+3. You can use it to plan trips and or events
+4. Create a CV
+5. Work collaboratively on a project or projects

-> contributers can add other uses of Github above.
+> contributors can add other uses of Github above.